musikele/blog-eleventy/_posts/2015/2015-10-30-start-custom-js-with-ngroute.md

 This template is built in a very classical way, so all js libraries are just JS files that are imported in each page.
 We are talking of libraries like jquery, parallax, and others.

-My &#8220;angularization&#8221; of the website started like this: from the home page, divide the toolbar (it will be my index) from the content.
+My "angularization" of the website started like this: from the home page, divide the toolbar (it will be my index) from the content.

 At this step I already had problems: jquery was not firing its events on the content page.